 Conclusions

 In this contribution, we have discussed how to reduce the configured grant resource consumption for the candidate target cells for both intra-CU and inter-CU scenarios.
-We have the following proposals.
+We have the following proposals:

 Proposal 1: RAN2 to discuss how minimize the configured grant resource consumption for the candidate target cells.